Sora language: Overview

 Sora uses grammatical devices, including subject and object agreement, word order, and noun compounding to show case.
 It is seen as a predominantly nominative-accusative language and once again differs from most other languages with its lack of a passive structure.
 However, just because Sora lacks a passive case does not mean other established forms of grammatical case are also missing.
-Rather, Sora has some complex grammatical cases.
-A few examples are as follows:
+Rather, Sora has some complex grammatical cases (In Nominal morphology).